mrowrpurr/FormHelper/README.md

 # Form Helper

-> Skyrim Helper utility for getting Forms from hexadecimal string form IDs
+> Skyrim Helper utility for getting Forms from hexadecimal string form IDs (and more)

 ![Form Helper](Images/Logo.png)